GENUKI Maintainers' Pages

 Adding Or Modifying An Entry In The Church Database

-The searches are all performed on a central MySQL database using SQL queries.
-Changes made by maintainers are not made to the central database itself, but to a set of source files which are used collectively to replace the entire database at regular intervals or when the need arises.
+Searches on the Church Database are performed on a central MySQL database using SQL queries.
+Changes made by maintainers are not made to the central database itself, but to source files which are used collectively to update the database at regular intervals or when the need arises.

-The source files consist of comma separated text files named churches.csv, with one file per county.
-The churches.csv file for a county can be held in any convenient location on a server accessible to both the county's church database maintainer, and the system administrator.
+The source files consist of comma separated text files named CCCchurches.csv, where CCC is the upper case 3-letter Chapman County code.
+The county's CCCchurches.csv file is held in the filestore of the genuki.org.uk server to which a symbolic link is provided in the home directory of the county's church database maintainer.
 Note that the county's church database maintainer need not be the same person as the county maintainer.
-Contact the system administrator if you have a problem locating your churches.csv file.
+Contact the system administrator if you have a problem locating your CCCchurches.csv file.

 Updating the church database